danielhtoledo2002/AMLO-CLASIFIER/README.md

 - `pip install openai`
 - `pip install numpy`
 - `pip install joblib`
 - `pip install plotly`

 ### How to run
+#### if you don't want to train the models run :
   In case you have a virtual enviroment:
-  - `./venv/bin/streamlit run main.py`
+  - `./venv/bin/streamlit run main.py` or `python streamlit run main.py`
-Local :
+#### Train models
+  - 'python Models/(all the files that start create..  .py'
+  - 'python Models2/(all the files that start create..  .py'
-- `streamlit run main.py`
+  - `./venv/bin/streamlit run main.py` or `python streamlit run main.py`